adeira/universe/src/graphql-global-id/README.md

 # Basic usage

-This utility automatically creates correct opaque and globally unique ID type so you don't have to think about it.
+This utility automatically creates correct opaque and globally unique ID type, so you don't have to think about it.

 ```js
 import GlobalID from '@adeira/graphql-global-id';